ibm-cloud-docs/cli/reference/ibmcloud/cli_resource_group.md

 :   Resource group name

 --service-endpoints *SERVICE_ENDPOINTS_TYPE*
 :   Types of the service endpoints.
 Possible values are 'public', 'private', 'public-and-private'.
+The default value for service endpoints is the type configured by the service in {{site.data.keyword.cloud}}.

 --allow-cleanup
 :   Whether the service instance should be deleted (cleaned up) during the processing of a region instance delete call